docker/docs/docker-hub/access-tokens.md

 password.

 When logging in from your Docker CLI client (`docker login --username <username>`), omit the password in the login command.
-When you're prompted for a password, enter your token instead.
+Instead, enter your token when asked for a password.

+   > **Note**
+   >
-If you have 2FA enabled, you must use a personal access token when logging in from the Docker CLI.
+   >If you have 2FA enabled, you must use a personal access token when logging in from the Docker CLI.
 If you don't have it enabled, this is an optional (but more secure) method of authentication.

 ## Modify existing tokens